ballerburg9005/godot-metadata-inspector/README.md

 - val2str for color is ugly 1,1,1,1 should be #FFFFFFF and tuples have brackets sometimes ()
 - restore cursor position to new entry field after pressing enter
 - maxentry limit = 60?
+- keyboard-only redy shortcuts
+- it will probably bug out on non-string keys in dictionaries and delete all your stuff!

 BUGS
 ----